201005-reston-bigdata/training-code/week1/review-questions.md

 ---

 - Is Scala statically or dynamically typed?

+Scala is statically typed.
+Every piece of data is an object, every object has a type.
+Static typing means the type is checked at compilation.
+Using the wrong type in an expression will cause a compilation (rather than runtime error).
+This results in more robust and trustworthy code.

 - Do we need to declare type for our variables in Scala? always?

+Scala provides type inference, which means that Scala will try and guess the type of the data your are assigning to your variable.
+We do not always have to declare the type of our variables.

 - What are integer types in Scala?

+The integer types available in Scala are:
+  - Byte (8 bits) (-2^7 to 2^7-1, inclusive)
+  - Short (16 bits) (-2^15 to 2^15-1, inclusive)
+  - Int (32 bits) (-2^31 to 2^31-1, inclusive) *default*
+  - Long (64 bits) (-2^63 to 2^63-1, inclusive)
+  - BigInt

 - Decimal types?

+The decimal types available in Scala are:
+  - Double (32 bits) (IEEE 754 single-precision float) *default*
+  - Float (64 bits) (IEEE 754 double-precision float)
+  - BigDecimal

 - What is the size of an Int? a Double? (the default integer and decimal types)
+  - Int (32 bits) (-2^31 to 2^31-1, inclusive) *default*
+  - Double (32 bits) (IEEE 754 single-precision float) *default*

 - What is the difference between val and var?

+A variable initialized with the `val` keyword will be *immutable*.
+A variable with `var` will be *mutable*.

 - Why do we make use of programming paradigms like Functional Programming and Object Oriented Programming?
 - What are the 4 pillars of OOP: Abstraction, Encapsulation, Inheritance, Polymorphism? (a bit on each)
 - What are classes?
 Objects?